 How Am I Matched With a Provider on Klarity?

-Clients can choose providers.
-They can select state, conditions, reviews and ratings, and other filters to find a list of recommended providers that match their preferences.
+Clients choose their provider from a directory.
+They can filter by state, insurance acceptance, reviews, ratings, etc. to find a list of recommended providers that match their preferences.

 Can I Choose a New Provider?